G-Two/smoke-x-receiver/README.md

 ### Hardware

 An ESP32 with attached Semtech LoRa transceiver operating in the 915 MHz ISM band is required.
-A combined ESP32+LoRa development board such as the [Heltec WiFi LoRa 32 (V2)](https://heltec.org/project/wifi-lora-32/) is ideal, but any ESP32 board with a SPI connected SX1276 will work.
+A combined ESP32+LoRa development board such as the Heltec WiFi LoRa 32 [V2](https://heltec.org/project/wifi-lora-32/) or [V3](https://heltec.org/project/wifi-lora-32-v3/) is ideal, but any ESP32 board with a SPI connected SX1276 or SX1262 should work.

-- SX127x LoRa modems are known to work
-- SX126x LoRa modems have not been tested (but might work?)
+- Both the Heltec WiFi LoRa 32 V2(SX1276) and V3(SX1262) have been tested to work with this application

 ### Software